phlummox-mirrors/backupninja/INSTALL.md

-INSTALLATION
+Installation
 ============

 Requirements:

         bash gawk

 Recommended:

         rdiff-backup duplicity rsync gzip hwinfo sfdisk cryptsetup flashrom hwinfo

-Installation:
 To install backupninja, simply do the following:

         $ ./autogen.sh
         $ ./configure
         $ make
         $ make install

 You may wish to change the install locations, or other options.
-To find the available possibilities, run ./configure --help.
+To find the available possibilities, run `./configure --help`.